Distributed Optimizer#

 Each DP rank copies its 4

-parameter buffer (each element is cast from fp32 to fp16).Call all-gather on each DP rank.
+fp32main parameter elements into the correspondingbf16parameter buffer (each element is cast from fp32 to fp16).Call all-gather on each DP rank.

 The parameter buffer now contains all 16, fully updated,